danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 # Using Curl for Testing API Requests

 Curl is a popular command-line tool that is used by software engineers and web developers worldwide.
 Its main function is to transfer data to and from a server.
-This article provides a brief introduction to curl, an example API request, and suggests a few formatting options for the JSON response.
+This article provides a brief introduction to curl, an example REST API request, and suggests a few formatting options for the JSON response.

 ## Why use curl?